IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/themes/theme-installation.md

           themesConfigMap: lm-themes
 ```

-4. Once LM has started you will be able to view the UI with your chosen theme.
+4. Once TNCO has started you will be able to view the UI with your chosen theme.